Rules and Eligibility

 Submission Guidelines:

-• The Submission must not exceed 5 minutes in length.
+• The Submission must not exceed 1000 words in length.

 • The Submission must be clearly inspired by some aspect of quantum physics.